unimer/Leaf-Recognition/README.md

 Vision subject.</p>

 <h2> Implementation </h2>
-<p>It is based on mexopencv library which is development
+<p>It is based on mexopencv library which is development
 kit of MATLAB MEX functions for OpenCV library.
 The package provides MATLAB MEX functions that interface with hundreds of OpenCV APIs.
 Also the package contains